 The teaching staff is young and enthusiastic for teaching and research.
-In addition, the proportion for the full time to part time teaching personnel is satisfactory.
 There appears that good communication and rapport between tutors and students has been established.
-The students appeared to be satisfied with their teachers as far as teaching and communication are concerned.
-The teaching staff appear to employ a variety of modern teaching methodologies and tools (presentations/videos assignments and problem-solving approaches).
+The students were satisfied with their teachers as far as teaching and communication are concerned.
+The teaching staff appear to employ a variety of modern and innovative teaching methodologies and tools.
+The proportion of pharmacists in the staff is satisfactory and contributes to the overall quality of the program and to the strengthening of the pharmacy philosophy and orientation of the studies.